ricounet67/ownCloudOSX/README.md

 ```

 ##Control the services
-Because your probably need to restart the one or other service sooner or later, you probably want to set up some aliases:
+Because you probably need to restart one or other service sooner or later, you probably want to set up some aliases:
 ```
 curl -L https://gist.github.com/frdmn/7853158/raw/bash_aliases -o /tmp/.bash_aliases
 cat /tmp/.bash_aliases >> ~/.bash_aliases
 ```
 If you use the default Bash shell:
 ```
 echo "source ~/.bash_aliases" >> ~/.bash_profile && . ~/.bash_profile